aakashkerawat/DataHackSummit2017/README.md

 Content for Ensemble Learning session

 Utils.py is the custom library written very specific for Loan prediction hackathon conducted by Analytics Vidhya.
+EnsembleLearning.xlsx is the excel that is generated from code.
+EnsembleLearning_HackSession.xlsx is the edited document for analysis on Ensemble Learning.

 # References
 1. https://mlwave.com/kaggle-ensembling-guide/